Skip to content

 • Same monitoring stack

-The key difference is configuration tuning, not code changes.
-LilBrotr processes less data per cycle but uses the same codebase.
+The key difference is configuration tuning and event storage, not code changes.
+LilBrotr processes less data per cycle and stores only event metadata, using the same codebase.

 Both deployments share a single Dockerfile: